olly-tech/python-portfolio-bc/02 - Paws n Cart II/README.md

 Fixed problem where appending quantity of items in cart created list in a list, by changing `.append` to `.extend`

+A big challenge that was overcome in this upgrade was figuring out how to allow users to remove multiple quantities of an item.

 ## Next Steps and Future Features
-- [ ] Add item prices and calculations for checkout.
+- [x] ~~Add item prices and calculations for checkout.~~ (13/12/2023)
+- [x] ~~Fix cart output to better align as currently catnip's quantity does not align with the other items'.~~ (13/12/2023)
 - [ ] Build upon cart functionality to enable users to modify the quantity of items in their cart.
-- [ ] Fix cart output to better align as currently catnip's quantity does not align with the other items'.